waldiez/waldiez/README.md

 ### UI Options

 - For creating-only (no exporting or running) waldiez flows, you can use the playground at <https://waldiez.github.io>.
-- There is also a jupyterlab extension [here](https://github.com/waldiez/jupyter)
+- There is also a jupyterlab extension here: [waldiez/jupyter](https://github.com/waldiez/jupyter)
 - You also can use the vscode extension:
   - [repo](https://github.com/waldiez/vscode)
   - [marketplace](https://marketplace.visualstudio.com/items?itemName=Waldiez.waldiez-vscode)